ITINERARY

 NOT INCLUDED

-- Wet suits (Shorty wet suits in all sizes will be available to rent on board)
+• Wet suits will be available to rent on board

 PHYSICAL REQUIREMENTS